Bliksempie/fractured-world/chronicles/006-07-fragments-of-wisdom-northern-africa-and-surrounds.md

 **Midgame**: A weathered stone disc etched with cloudburst glyphs.

-> "The storm didn’t just erase streets.
+> "The storm didn't just erase streets.
 It redrew the city... from memory."
 <!-- /fragment-meta -->

 <!-- fragment-meta